Dre Campbell Farm

 This white powder is composed of the crushed skeletons of microscopic marine creatures.

-Diatomaceous earth will kill scale pests because it is mildly abrasive.
-It also works on many other bad insects.
+Diatomaceous earth is mildly abrasive, so it kills scale pests.
+It also works on many other harmful insects.

-The sharpness of diatomaceous earth will cut into the insect pests.
-This causes dehydration, which leads to death.
+The sharpness of diatomaceous earth cuts into insect pests, causing dehydration and death.

 Moreover, DE is easy to obtain.
 Purchase it online or from your local garden store.
-Dust it on plant surfaces and around the base as a preventative measure.
+As a preventive measure, dust it on plant surfaces and around the base.

 Takeaway

-Scale damage on plants may be unsightly.
-Moreover, the pests may affect houseplants, garden flowers, shrubs, fruit trees, and vegetable crops.
+Scale damage to plants may be unsightly.
+The pests may also affect houseplants, garden flowers, shrubs, fruit trees, and vegetable crops.

 Image via commons.wikimedia.org